OpenNebula/docs/source/advanced_administration/data_center_federation/federationconfig.rst

 2. Import the Existing Slave OpenNebula
 --------------------------------------------------------------------------------

-If your slave OpenNebula is going be installed from scratch, you can skip this step.
+.. note:: If your slave OpenNebula is going to be installed from scratch, you can skip this step.

 If the OpenNebula to be added as a Slave is an existing installation, and you need to preserve its database (users, groups, VMs, hosts...), you need to import the contents with the ``onedb`` command.